Rights Under Article 31(b), UCMJ

 The prevalence of SCMs is also service-specific.
 Some services tend to move directly from the Article 15 disposition realm, immediately to the SPCM.
 Other services tend to employ the SCM more frequently as an efficient way to dispose of cases more serious than those calling for an Article 15, but not serious enough for a SPCM.

 Special Court-Martial.
 The SPCM is the intermediate level of Court-Martial in the military.
-The jurisdictional maximum imposable punishment for this court is reduction in grade to E-1; forfeiture of two-thirds pay per month for a period of twelve months; confinement for a period of twelve months; imposition of a bad conduct discharge; and a fine.
+The jurisdictional maximum punishment that may be imposed for this court is reduction in grade to E-1; forfeiture of two-thirds pay per month for a period of twelve months; confinement for a period of twelve months; imposition of a bad conduct discharge; and a fine.
 The amount of the fine may not exceed the total forfeitures which could be imposed; nor can the combination of a fine and forfeiture exceed the total amount of permissible forfeitures.
-Unless the service member elects trial by military judge alone, the jurisdictional minimum number of court members (jury) is three officer members, to include, at the election of the enlisted accused, at least one-third enlisted members.
+Unless the service member elects trial by military judge alone, the jurisdictional number of court members (jury) is four (4) officer members, to include, at the election of the enlisted accused, at least one-third enlisted members.
 This “forum selection” is discussed below.

 General Court-Martial.
 The GCM is the most serious type of Court-Martial.
-The jurisdictional maximum imposable punishment for this court is reduction to the grade of E-1 (officers cannot be reduced); forfeiture of all pay and allowances; confinement for life without eligibility for parole; imposition of a dishonorable discharge (dismissal for officers); death (if capital); and a fine in an unlimited amount.
-The maximum imposable punishment in any given trial for the GCM is determined by the charged offenses; most offenses do not include death as an option, and most offenses provide for a confinement cap well below life.
-Unless the service member elects trial by military judge alone, the jurisdictional minimum number of court members is five officer members, to include, at the election of an enlisted accused, at least one-third enlisted members.
+The jurisdictional maximum punishment that may be imposed for this court is reduction to the grade of E-1 (officers cannot be reduced); forfeiture of all pay and allowances; confinement for life without eligibility for parole; imposition of a dishonorable discharge (dismissal for officers); death (if capital); and a fine in an unlimited amount.
+The maximum punishment that may be imposed in any given trial for the GCM is determined by the charged offenses; most offenses do not include death as an option, and most offenses provide for a confinement cap well below life.
+Unless the service member elects trial by military judge alone, the jurisdictional minimum number of court members is eight officer members, to include, at the election of an enlisted accused, at least one-third enlisted members.

 The Court-Martial process typically begins at the conclusion of a law enforcement investigation.
 The report of investigation is provided to the member’s chain of command.
 In consultation with the local JAG office, the commander determines the proper disposition level for the case.
 Of course, the commander will have a variety of options besides trial by Court-Martial, to include nonjudicial punishment action (Article 15, Captain’s Mast), administrative discharge action, or other lower-level adverse administrative action.
 (See other Practice Areas on this site).
 If the commander determines Court-Martial action is appropriate, he or she will “prefer” charges against the member.
 From this point on in the process, the member is known as “the accused.”
 The preferral is no more than the commander’s statement that he or she believes the charges to be true, and a formal notification to the accused that he or she is now under charges and the Court-Martial process has begun.